mikeohio1026/mllelectronics_v3/content/post/resume/index.md

 * Electronics consist of Mach 3 breakout board, custom high current stepper drivers based on TMC5160 driver with encoder feedback, and a spindle speed controller.
 * Mechanically designed in SolidWorks.
 Converted from linear lead screws to a C7 grade ballscrew system with custom made motor mounts.

+HAkron Public Relations Officer: Akron’s Official College Hackathon Group
+* Worked on expanding and engaging with engineering student organizations on campus in order to teach basic programming and electronics.
+* Hosted HAkron 4K a hackathon which is a 24 hour invention marathon that encourages creativity, innovation, learning and engineering.
+* Worked closely with a team to manage 80+ students and lead the electronics hardware team.
+Mentored several teams, organized access to the Bounce Innovation hub makerspace, and gained experience in teaching troubleshooting to non-technical individuals.